 My work has focused on time-space tradeoffs for algorithms and data structures, and I've found myself drawn particularly to those with connections to computational complexity, such as function inversion with preprocessing and online orthogonal vectors.

-Recently, I've been working on problems in mitigating AI risks, currently focusing on mechanistic interpretability.
+Recently, I've been transitioning to research in mechanistic interpretability.

 Publications: